Canoe & Kayak Trails in Florida

 - Location: Big Pine Key, FL

-- Highlights: Known for its turquoise water and stunning beaches, Bahia Honda offers easy paddling with chances to spot sea turtles and rays.
+- Highlights: Known for turquoise water and beautiful beaches, Bahia Honda offers scenic nearshore paddling with chances to spot rays, fish, and other marine life.